google/zetasql/docs/data-manipulation-language.md

 ### `UPDATE` and `ASSERT_ROWS_MODIFIED`

-With ZetaSQL, you can confirm how many rows were added each time you use an `UPDATE` statement.
+With ZetaSQL, you can confirm how many rows are updated each time you use an `UPDATE` statement.
 You implement this confirmation through the `ASSERT_ROWS_MODIFIED` keyword.